Animalsy/Animalsy.BE/Animalsy.BE.Services.AuthAPI/Documentation/TechnicalDocumentation.md

 Configured in `appsettings.Development.Local.json`:

 - **Connection String**: Connects to a local SQL Server instance using LocalDB.
 Useful for developers running the database locally.
-- **JWT Options**: Same as in the general development configuration, used to generate and validate JWT tokens.
+- **Service URLs**: Defines URLs for other services, such as `CustomerApi`, within the Local environment.

 ### Development Docker Configuration